President of Suriname: Election

 The president and a vice president are elected by no less than a two-thirds supermajority of members in the National Assembly to a five-year mandate and are accountable to the Assembly.
 During their time in office, the president must forfeit any additional posts in politics or business.

 Qualification

 A candidate must be a Surinamese national (resident in the country for at least six years) who is at least 30 years of age.
 A candidate must win at least two-thirds of the votes in the Assembly to be elected.
 If no candidate wins two-thirds after three rounds, the vote then goes to the United People's Congress, composed of the Assembly and local government officials.
 In this case, a simple majority is required.

 Powers and duties

 The president is vested with extensive functional powers.
 The president names and dismisses ministers, signs bills, and names and dismisses diplomatic staff.
-He declares war and states of emergency with the ratification of the National Assembly.
-He concludes foreign treaties and agreements, again with the assent of the Assembly.
-He also exercises ceremonial duties such as conferring awards, receiving foreign diplomats, and granting pardons.
+She declares war and states of emergency with the ratification of the National Assembly.
+She concludes foreign treaties and agreements, again with the assent of the Assembly.
+She also exercises ceremonial duties such as conferring awards, receiving foreign diplomats, and granting pardons.